📁 last Posts

 10. Red Light / Green Light Syncing

 To preserve expensive cloud storage and turbocharge your sync speeds, you should implement a 'red/green' policy.
 'Green' folders—representing active work and essential assets—sync to the cloud in real-time for collaboration.
 'Red' folders—such as massive archives or raw footage—are stored locally or offloaded to cold storage like Amazon S3 Glacier.
-This strategy alone can slash cloud costs by up to 50% for large-scale agencies.
+This strategy alone can substantially reduce storage costs for organizations managing large archives of inactive assets. for large-scale agencies.

 11. Platform Specifics: Figma Optimization

 Inside Figma, avoid the temptation to treat pages like folders.
-Instead, utilize a dedicated 'Library' file for shared components and break out different user flows into separate files.
+Instead, utilize a dedicated 'Library' file for shared components and depending on project size, teams may separate major user flows into dedicated files while keeping shared components inside centralized libraries.
 This prevents the dreaded 'heavy file' syndrome where Figma begins to lag or crash due to browser memory limits.
 Lean on Figma's Version History as a secondary safety net, but keep your external folder structure as the primary source of navigation.

 12. Adobe Creative Cloud Best Practices